nickyiliwang0000/h/css/cross-browser-testing.md

 For Google Chrome, Firefox and Opera, you don't need to worry about older versions as much - it auto updates.
 As we discussed before, they are what we call <a href="https://www.techopedia.com/definition/31094/evergreen-browser" target="_blank">Evergreen Browsers</a>: they update frequently and automatically.
 However, you should still continue to test your site on these browsers!
 It is always wise to check your website on both a PC and Mac version of both.

 ### Testing Safari
-For Safari you generally don't need to worry about older versions as much either, but in some edge cases use this: [http://michelf.ca/projects/multi-safari/](http://michelf.ca/projects/multi-safari/) (Please note that this is no longer being updated, so it is only useful for testing old versions of Safari).
+For Safari, you generally don't need to worry about older versions, but here is a tool you could utilize in certain edge cases: [http://michelf.ca/projects/multi-safari/](http://michelf.ca/projects/multi-safari/) (Please note that this is no longer being updated, so it is only useful for testing old versions of Safari).

 ### Other Testing
 Here are a few tools you can use to help test: